Frequently Asked Questions

 Yes.
 There are three (2 which may be noncompulsory) types of payment the teacher receives when they leave Korea.

-- Leftover Housing/Maintenance Deposit – (FYI: 500,000 KRW gets deposited for housing/maintenance during the first 2 months and it is to pay for any outstanding bills after leaving Korea or repair fees to cover any damages caused by the teacher.)
-Therefore, whatever is left from the 500,000 KRW deposit, it is paid 3-6 months after the teacher has left from employment/service.
-Confirmation must be dealt with the teacher and Academic Office to receive the leftover money.
+- Leftover Housing/Maintenance Deposit – (FYI: 500,000 KRW gets deposited for housing/maintenance over the first 2 months, and it is to pay for any outstanding bills after leaving Korea or repair fees to cover any damages caused by the teacher.)
+Therefore, whatever is left from the 500,000 KRW deposit is paid about 3 months after the teacher has concluded employment/service.
+Confirmation must be dealt with between the teacher and their school's director or secretary to receive the leftover money.

 can i use my current debit/credit cards here in korea?

 Only certain debit/credit cards can be used in Korea – it depends on what bank you have an account with.
-Money can be only be accessed from these cards at global ATMs which may involve a fee and are not always easy to find.
-If you are going to use debit/credit cards here, make sure to advise your bank before you leave, or they may freeze your accounts through fraud protection.
-It is simplest to bring an ample amount of cash/travelers checks to cover your expenses during your first month.
+Money can only be accessed from these cards at Hana Bank ATMs or international ATMs, but may involve a fee.
+If you are going to use debit/credit cards here, make sure to advise your bank before you leave, or they may freeze your accounts for fraud protection.
+It is simplest to bring an ample amount of cash to cover your expenses during your first ~2 months.

 Housing